 How Do Cajuns Pronounce Boudin?

-Throughout my life, I have heard some jaw-dropping pronunciations of boudin.
-I'm not making fun because admittedly boudin can be a tricky name to say correctly.
-I've heard "Boo-Dain", "Bowden", "BooDAAN" and more that I've gone through therapy to forget.
-However, out of all of the insane pronunciations of boudin, the one that gets me a lil heated is "Cajun Sausage".
+We've heard "Boo-Dain", "Bowden", "BooDAAN" and more that we've gone through therapy to forget.
+However, out of all of the insane pronunciations of boudin, the one that gets just about all of us a lil heated is "Cajun Sausage".

 So, how do Cajuns say it?
 Try saying "Boo-Nah" a few times, and say it sort of quickly..."Nah" like you're telling someone you don't want to do something.
 Once you have that down, change the N to a D and say "Boo-Dah" and keep the quick pace when you say it.